k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 <p>&nbsp;</p>
 </td>
 <td width="600">
 <p>This is the main configuration file of Fabric.
-It contains different sections of parameters and each section has its own parameter.
+It contains different sections of parameters and each section has its own parameters.
 Fabric default values are set for the commented parameters.</p>
 </td>
 </tr>
 <tr>